akhilgangula/mock-json-response/README.md

 # mock-json-response

 A flexible RESTful API provider for front end developers to mock server response.
-MJR is designed to create a mock for frontend applications via a RESTApi.The basic idea of this project is to provide ready to use tool to mock a given response.
+The basic idea of this project is to provide ready to use tool to mock a given response.

 ## Installation